iAnatoly/opencanary/README.md

 docker run \
   --net=host \      # use host network, no need to be shy --name=canary \   # let us call it canary
-  -v /etc/opencaanary/opencanary.conf:/opencanary.conf \ # map the config file
+  -v /etc/opencanary/opencanary.conf:/opencanary.conf \ # map the config file.
+Make sure the file is actually there.
   --restart=always \ # restart on reboot or on failure
   -d \              # detach
   avi0/opencanary:0.1